facebook/react-native-website/website/blog/2017-03-13-introducing-create-react-native-app.md

 $ npm start
 ```

-This will start the React Native packager and print a QR code.
+This will start the [Metro bundler][metro] and print a QR code.
 Open it in the [Expo app](https://expo.io) to load your JavaScript.
 Calls to `console.log` are forwarded to your terminal.
 You can make use of any standard React Native APIs as well as the [Expo SDK](https://docs.expo.io/versions/latest/sdk/index.html).

 ## What about native code?